chocolacula/chocolacula/README.md

 I'm a contractor at Bloomberg.

-Love mentor people, make developers' lifes simpler, become harder better faster stronger AWS certified developer,
+Love mentor people, make developers' lifes simpler, become harder better faster stronger.
+AWS certified developer,

 Take a look at awesome C++ reflection in my repos and don't hesitate to put a ⭐.